 Voice Mail/Unified Communications Service - Faculty & Staff

-NDSU is served by an advanced voice mail and unified communications system which utilizes Avaya’s Aura Messaging platform.
-It is an IP and SIP-based solution that is scalable and includes enterprise-class features and resilience.
+NDSU is served by advanced voice mail and unified communications systems which includes Avaya’s Aura Messaging platform.
+It is an IP and SIP-based solution that is scalable and includes enterprise-class features and resiliency.
 Avaya is recognized as a leader in this area and Aura Messaging is its next-generation unified messaging product.

-This NDSU service provides you flexible voice mail management from easy to use interfaces; allows you to receive important calls, at the right time; alerts you to new messages; has advanced speech recognition features; provides in-bound faxing to your email account; and allows voice messages to be managed via Microsoft Outlook.
+This NDSU service provides you flexible voice mail management from easy to use interfaces; allows you to receive important calls on the medium of your choice and when you need to receive them; alerts you to new messages; has advanced speech recognition features; provides in-bound faxing to your email account; and allows voice messages to be managed via Microsoft Outlook.

 Benefits and Features